 Tips on How to Break the News Habit

 - Find some great blogs you can rely on to have regular updates.
 If you don’t have a favourite blog it’s high time you found one.
 Type in your passions and interests and hunt down a great blogger you can relate to.
 Twitter is an amazing source for bloggers, use the hashtag to narrow down your searches and see what you can discover.
 When you are itching for a news fest visit the blogs instead.
 At the end of the day you really can’t go wrong with Icanhascheezburger if you’re really stuck.

 - Change the radio station!
 I stopped listening to the radio many years ago when I was advised to give up the news by my therapist.
 Radios are cruel, they play your favourite song from the eighties and then tell you something horrific that has happened to a poor innocent just moments later.
 It’s a great high followed by a heartbreaking low you can do without.
 There are plenty of radio stations out there that don’t have any ads, I love rock radio.
 Or simply listen to your albums on itunes or discover something new on Spotify instead.

 - Walk away from the Internet.
 I sourced all my news online so when I am bored and find myself close to visiting a news website sometimes I take it as a sign that I need to get away from the screen for the while and do something else.
 It’s amazing how many extra jobs I’ve managed to get done by adopting this practice!

-Reading news can release high levels of stress hormones into your system and let’s face it, we really don’t need any more.
-Do yourself a favour and don’t let the tabloids have this affect on you, you deserve to be happy!
+Reading news can release high levels of stress hormones into your system and let’s face it, we really don’t need anymore.
+Do yourself a favour and don’t let the tabloids have this effect on you, you deserve to be happy!